daczarne/udemy_intro_to_apache_airflow/05_advanced_concepts/README.md

 ## Branching

 Sometimes we need to choose one task or another depending on the value of an XCom.
 To do so, we use the `BranchPythonOperator`.
 This operator allows us to execute one task or another by returning the task ID of the task to be executed.

+We could return multiple task IDs from the `BranchPythonOperator`.
+To do so, just specify the return value as a list.
+All tasks in that list will be executed.

+## Trigger rules

+We can also want to execute other tasks after the branched step in our pipeline.
+To do so, we need to change the Trigger Rules.
+By default, all task use the trigger rule `all_success` which means that all previous tasks must have been executed successfully for the following task in the data pipeline to be executed.
+Similarly, the `all_failed` trigger rule will execute the task if all dependent tasks have failed.